Date and time notation in Japan: Date

 Japanese 10 yen coin.
 The date beneath the "10" reads 平成七年 Heisei year 7, or the year 1995.

 The most commonly used date format in Japan is "year month day (weekday)", with the Japanese characters meaning "year", "month" and "day" inserted after the numerals.
 Example: 2023年12月31日 (日) for "Sunday 31 December 2023".
 The weekday is usually abbreviated to a single character, e.g. 日 for 日曜日 ("Sunday"), but may also be written in full, then usually without surrounding parentheses.
 Apart from the Gregorian calendar, the Japanese imperial calendar is also used, which bases the year on the current era, which began when the current emperor acceded to the throne.
-The current era is 令和 Reiwa and began in 2019.
+The current era is 令和 and began in 2019.
 The imperial year increments on January 1 just like the Gregorian, not on the anniversary of the emperor's enthronement.
 When using the imperial calendar, the year is prefixed with the era.
 For example, the above date using the imperial calendar is written as: 令和5年12月31日 (日); a more direct translation might be: Reiwa year 5, Dec 31 (Sun).
-The first year of the emperor's reign is written as 元年 gannen, not 1年 ichi nen.
+The first year of the emperor's reign is written as 元年, not 1年.

 Either form may be abbreviated as yy/mm/dd; periods as separators are not uncommon either.
 Examples: 5/12/31, 23/12/31, 23.12.31.
 Ambiguities as to which calendar is used for the year are usually only resolved by the context in which the date appears, but imperial calendar dates may be prefixed with a single character or letter denoting the era, e.g. 令5/12/31 or R5/12/31.
 This is a shorthand notation and full dates are often the preferred way of resolving such ambiguities.